 Frontier uses its network to provide broadband transport, internet access communications, and interoperability analog/digital switching service to a four county 9-1-1 dispatch center and the multitude of multi-jurisdictional law enforcement and emergency services/fire agencies served through the dispatch center.
 In addition to serving the first responders community, Frontier Telenet also provides broadband transport and internet access to multiple school districts, local governments, rural health care clinics and other community-service institutions located in areas lacking in service altogether or where service is only available at rates that are cost-prohibitive.

-Like all ORS 190 intergovernmental entities in Oregon, Frontier is governed and controlled by a Board of Directors (Board) appointed by, responsible to and acting on behalf of the units of local government that are parties to the intergovernmental agreement that created Frontier and governs its ongoing operations.
+Like all ORS 190 intergovernmental entities in Oregon, Frontier is governed and controlled by a Board of Directors (Board) appointed by, responsible to and acting on behalf of the units of local government that are parties to the intergovernmental agreement that created the organization and governs its ongoing operations.
 Current parties to Frontier’s governance agreement (i.e., Frontier’s “members”) are Gilliam County, Sherman County and Wheeler County.
 Each County Court appoints one member of Frontier’s three member Board.
-Since no single member controls 50% or more of the voting rights of the Board, Frontier is recognized under Oregon law as being legally-distinct and independent from each of its members.
+Since no single member controls 50% or more of the voting rights of the Board, Oregon law provides that Frontier is legally-distinct and independent from each of its members.

 Gilliam County Judge Elizabeth Farrar (Secretary/Treasurer)

 Since Frontier qualifies as a “public body” for purposes of Oregon’s public meetings and public records laws, Frontier provides public notice of any meeting in which a quorum of its Board of Directors is likely to participate.
 In addition, Frontier encourages members of the public to attend and participate in its public meetings, and makes sure an official record of all public meetings is made available to the public in a timely manner.